How To Build A Skincare Routine For Dry Skin

 Cleansing With Care

-The first step in any skincare routine is cleansing, but for dry skin, it’s vital to choose the right cleanser that will cleanse your skin while keeping it hydrated.
+The first step in any skincare routine is cleansing, but for dry skin, it’s vital to choose the right cleanser that will cleanse your skin without stripping the skin’s natural oils.
 For example, consider using a cleansing balm or cleansing oil that will dissolve makeup and impurities without breaking down the skin’s moisture barrier.

 The Role Of Exfoliation